MichalOpoka/ecfr/cfr/title-44-Emergency-Management-Assistance/chapter-I-Federal-Emergency-Management-Agency-Department-Homeland-Security/subchapter-E-Fire-Assistance/part-296-Hermits-PeakCalf-Canyon-Fire-Assistance/subpart-C-Compensation-Available-Under-Hermits-PeakCalf-Canyon-Fire-Assistance-Act/section-296.21.md

 (1) *Real property and contents.* Compensatory damages for the damage or destruction of real property and its contents may include the reasonable cost of reconstruction of a structure comparable in design, construction materials, size, and improvements, taking into account post-fire construction costs in the community in which the structure existed before the fire and current building codes and standards.
 Compensatory damages may also include the cost of removing debris and burned trees, including hazardous materials or soils, stabilizing the land, replacing contents, and compensation for any decrease in the value of land on which the structure sat pursuant to paragraph (c)(3) of this section.

-(2) *Reforestation and revegetation.* Compensation for the replacement of destroyed trees and other landscaping will not exceed 25 percent of the pre-fire value of the structure and lot.
+(2) *Reforestation and revegetation.* Compensatory damages may be awarded for the cost of replacement of destroyed trees and landscaping.

 (3) *Decrease in the value of real property.* Compensatory damages may be awarded for a decrease in the value of real property that a claimant owned before the Hermit's Peak/Calf Canyon Fire if:

 (i) The claimant sells the real property in a good faith, arm's length transaction that is closed no later than November 14, 2024 and realizes a loss in the pre-fire value; or

-(ii) The claimant can establish that the value of the real property was permanently diminished as a result of the Hermit's Peak/Calf Canyon Fire.
+(ii) The claimant can establish that the value of the real property was significantly diminished long-term as a result of the Hermit's Peak/Calf Canyon Fire.

 (4) *Subsistence.* Compensatory damages will be awarded for lost Subsistence Resources.